Healthy young women can be forgiven for being confused about how often they're supposed to be getting in to see their primary care doctor.

 And even if you don't need a physical exam, it's good to schedule periodic face-to-face discussion with your doctor about preventive care or other health concerns, says Dr. Jennifer Gunter, a San Francisco Bay Area OB-GYN and pain specialist.
 Recommended routine care includes screening for problems like alcohol misuse, depression, obesity and intimate partner violence.

 "It's about the conversations," says Dr. Wanda Filer, a family physician and president of the American Academy of Family Physicians.
 "What I like to say is, if there's something you want to talk to me about, it's fair game."

-Women often save up questions for an annual office visit that they think don't warrant a sick visit to the doctor during the year, says Dr. Barbara Levy, an OB-GYN and vice president of health policy for the American Congress of Obstetricians and Gynecologists.
+Women often save up questions for an annual office visit that they think don't warrant a sick visit to the doctor during the year, says Dr. Barbara Levy, an OB-GYN and vice president of health policy for the American College of Obstetricians and Gynecologists.
 That could mean asking whether the irregularities of your period are normal, or why you're tired all the time, or what Zika means for your plans to conceive.
 Or maybe you're wondering whether the method of birth control you've been using is the right one for you, or why you're experiencing incontinence when you sneeze, or whether you should start mammograms in your 40s, at 50 — or earlier — if you have a family history of the disease.

 Some of those concerns might prompt a physical exam or test, but others won't.

 Lots of women have questions for a doctor about their sex lives, says Gunter.
 Sex and some other topics are easier to discuss with a practitioner you know.
 "If you want to ask why you're having trouble orgasming, are you going to ask someone you've never met before?" says Gunter.